Yes, SeekTable offers free personal accounts, and we don't plan to remove them in the future.

 self-hosted SeekTable which is available as docker images.

-Also, if you're looking for embedded usage, you can download PivotData microservice product (this is reporting engine used by SeekTable) and integrate web pivot builder into your web application.
+Also, if you're looking for embedded pivot tabes, you can download PivotData microservice - this is reporting engine used by SeekTable - and integrate its web pivot builder into your web application.

 If you're insterested in this feature please let us know.